 The second-largest city in South Korea almost always plays the supporting role after Seoul, but if there is a reason to place Busan at the top of your list of Korean priorities.
 It is the Gamcheon Cultural Village.
-A hill covered with colorful houses that people often compare with stacked legos, this is one of the most Instagramable places on the Korean Peninsula, and perhaps the world.
+A hill covered with colourful houses that people often compare with stacked legos, this is one of the most Instagramable places on the Korean Peninsula, and perhaps the world.

 Burano, Venice, Italy

 Burano is a beautiful little island in the northern Venetian lagoon.
 In fact, it is an archipelago that consists of four islands connected by bridges.
-The highlight of Burano is the multi-colored houses on either side of the canals.
+The highlight of Burano is the multi-coloured houses on either side of the canals.
 The green water of the canals that separate the islands reflect these picturesque houses and it really looks like a paradise.

-The reasons for the blue color of the Moroccan city of Chefchaouen vary depending on the people you ask.
+The reasons for the blue colour of the Moroccan city of Chefchaouen vary depending on the people you ask.
 Some people say that this is due to Jewish mysticism, while others say that blue hues are a natural mosquito repellent that hangs in the hills where the city was built.
-Whatever the reason Chefchaouen is blue, one thing is certain: it is one of the most colorful cities in the world.
+Whatever the reason Chefchaouen is blue, one thing is certain: it is one of the most colourful cities in the world.